ANI717/ANI717-Robotics/robot_ws/src/ros2_save_camera_image/README.md

 Default `twist topic`:`\cmd_vel`<br/>
 Default `data directory`:`..\images`<br/>

 Collected `linear.x` and `angular.z` data from geometry twist message are mapped as `motor` and `servo` value.
 The values are mapped from the range of `-1 to +1` to `0 to 10`.
-Then the images are saved with this values in their name.
-Which means annotations are embeded in the image name.<br/>
+Then the images are saved with these values in their name.
+Which means annotations are embeded in the image name.
+This approach doesn't require additional files for saving annotations separately.<br/>
 Example `counter_servo_value_motor_value.jpg`:`0000001_servo_05_motor_05.jpg`<br/>

 The images are saved in a subfolder with name containing year, month, date, hour and minute data.<br/>